Studies in: Infancy; Antenatal & Postnatal Depression; Screening; Prematurity

 MumMoodBooster – Online Treatment for PND

 Our previous research with MumMoodBooster has established the usability, feasibility and clinical effectiveness of this internet program.
 Poor uptake of traditional treatment relates to fear of stigma, poor accessibility of clinic-based programs and expense.
 Potential strengths of a Web-based intervention for PND are accessibility, privacy and low cost.
 The potential public health impact of Web-based treatment is therefore enormous given the 300,000 annual births in Australia.
 Our ongoing work continues to evaluate this validated internet intervention for postnatal depression by comparing it to traditional face-to-face psychological treatment.
+A large randomised controlled trial has been completed and is awaiting publication.

 Milgrom, J., Danaher, B. G., Holt, C., Holt, C. J., Seeley, J., Tyler, M. S., . . .
 Gemmill, A. W. (2016).
 Internet Cognitive Behavioural Therapy for Women with Postnatal Depression: a randomised controlled trial of MumMoodBooster.
 Journal of Medical Internet Research, 18(3), e54. doi: doi:10.2196/jmir.4993